daspanel/redis/docs/contributing.md

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `daspanel-redis` for local development.
+Here's how to set up `redis` for local development.

- 1. Fork the `daspanel-redis` repo on GitHub.
+ 1. Fork the `redis` repo on GitHub.
  2. Clone your fork locally:

      <!-- language: lang-bash -->

-            $ git clone git@github.com:your_name_here/daspanel-redis.git
+            $ git clone git@github.com:your_name_here/redis.git

  3. Create a branch for local development: